 Food and nutrition scientists study the physical, chemical and biological elements of food to help enhance products using cutting-edge technology, research agricultural produce, innovate new products, improve food processes, optimise the nutritional value of food, protect the integrity of the global food chain and educate communities on how to live healthier, longer lives, and more.

-As a food scientist, you could be researching how to grow more resilient barley in the face of climate change, creating a new range of gut-friendly probiotic banana chips, harnessing waste products from cheese production, finding ways to increase yields from local wheat crops, producing biodegradable packaging from mushrooms or working with at-risk groups to prevent chronic diseases.
+After studying a Bachelor of Food Science and Nutrition, you could be researching how to grow more resilient barley in the face of climate change, creating a new range of gut-friendly probiotic banana chips, harnessing waste products from cheese production, finding ways to increase yields from local wheat crops, producing biodegradable packaging from mushrooms or working with at-risk groups to prevent chronic diseases.

-What careers can you pursue if you study food science and nutrition?
+What careers can you pursue if you study a food science and nutrition course?

 As a food scientist, there are a diverse range of roles that you could work towards including:

 - Food Scientist or Technologist

 - Food Marketing and Food Media

 - Manager in educational health, wellbeing and community programs